-We are controlled by our executive officers, directors and major stockholders.
+Our executive officers, directors and major stockholders hold a substantial percentage of our common stock.

-As of December 31, 2007, our executive officers, directors and major stockholders beneficially owned approximately 53% of our outstanding common stock.
-As a result, these stockholders will be able to exercise control over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, which could have the effect of delaying or preventing a third party from acquiring control over or merging with us.
+As of June 30, 2008, our executive officers, directors and major stockholders beneficially owned approximately 38% of our outstanding common stock.
+As a result, these stockholders will be able to exercise substantial influence over, and may be able to effectively control, all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, which could have the effect of delaying or preventing a third party from acquiring control over or merging with us.